 - 2 Certificate of Merger of United-Guardian, Inc. (New York) with and into United-Guardian, Inc. (Delaware) as filed with the Secretary of State of the State of Delaware on September 10, 1987.
 Incorporated by reference to Exhibit 3(b) of the Registrant's Annual Report on Form 10-K for the fiscal year ended February 29, 1988 (the "1988 10-K"). - 3(a) Certificate of Incorporation of the Company as filed April 22, 1987.
 Incorporated by reference to Exhibit 4.1 of the Registrant's Current Report on Form 8-K, dated September 21, 1987 (the "1987 8-K"). - 3(b) By-laws of the Company.
-Incorporated by reference to Exhibit 4.2 to the 1987 8-K. - 4(a) Specimen Certificate for shares of Common Stock of the Company.
-Incorporated by reference to Exhibit 4(a) to the 1988 10-K. - 10(a) Qualified Retirement Income Plan for Employees of the Company, as restated April 1, 1976.
+Incorporated by reference to Exhibit 4.2 to the 1987 8-K. - Specimen Certificate for shares of Common Stock of the Company.
+Incorporated by reference to 4(a) Exhibit 4(a) to the 1988 10-K. - 10(a) Qualified Retirement Income Plan for Employees of the Company, as restated April 1, 1976.
 Incorporated by reference to Exhibit 11(c) of the Registrant's Registration Statement on Form S-1 (Registration No. 2-63114) declared effective February 9, 1979. - 10(b) Exclusive Distributor Agreement between the Company and ISP Technologies Inc., dated July 5, 2000.
 Incorporated by reference to Exhibit 10(d) of the Registrant's Annual Report on Form 10-KSB for the fiscal year ended December 31, 2000. - 10(c) Letter Amendment between the Company and ISP Technologies Inc. dated December 16, 2002 amending the Exclusive Distributor Agreement between the Registrant and ISP Technologies Inc. dated July 5, 2000.
 Incorporated by reference to Exhibit 10(d) to the Registrant's Annual Report on Form 10-KSB for the fiscal year ended December 31, 2002. - 10(d) Letter Amendment between the Company and ISP Technologies Inc. dated December 20, 2005 amending the Exclusive Distributor Agreement between the Registrant and ISP Technologies Inc. dated July 5, 2000 and amended on December 31, 2002.
 Incorporated by reference to Exhibit 10(d) of the Registrant's Annual Report on Form 10-KSB for the fiscal year ended December 31, 2005. - 10(e) Letter Amendment between the Company and ISP Technologies Inc. dated May 5, 2010 amending the Exclusive Distributor Agreement between the Company and ISP Technologies Inc. dated July 5, 2000 and amended on December 16, 2002 and December 20, 2005.
-Incorporated by reference to Exhibit 10.1 of the Registrant's Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2010. - 10(f) Settlement Agreement and General Release between the Company and Hospira Worldwide, Inc., dated January 18, 2013.
-Incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K dated January 18, 2012 and filed on January 23, 2012. - 10(g) Manufacturing and Supply Agreement between the Company and Smiths Medical ASD, Inc. signed November 12, 2013 and effective as of November 1, 2013.
-Incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K dated and filed November 18, 2013.
+Incorporated by reference to Exhibit 10.1 of the Registrant's Quarterly Report on Form 10-Q for the fiscal quarter ended June 30.2010. - 10(f) Manufacturing and Supply Agreement between the Company and Smiths Medical ASD, Inc. signed November 12, 2013 and effective as of November 1, 2013.
+Incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K dated and filed November 18, 2013. - 21 Subsidiaries of the Company:

-21 Subsidiaries of the Company: Jurisdiction of Name Under Which Name Incorporation it does Business Dieselite Corporation (Inactive) Delaware N/A
+Name Jurisdiction of Incorporation Name Under Which it does Business Dieselite Corporation (Inactive) Delaware N/A

-31.1 Certification of Kenneth H. Globus, President and Principal Executive Officer of the Company, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.

-- Certification of Robert S. Rubinger, Chief Financial Officer of the Company, pursuant to Section 302 31.2 of the Sarbanes-Oxley Act of 2002. - 32 Certifications of Kenneth H. Globus, President and Principal Executive Officer of the Company, and Robert S. Rubinger, Chief Financial Officer of the Company, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
+- 31.1 Certification of Kenneth H. Globus, President and Principal Executive Officer of the Company, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Robert S. Rubinger, Chief Financial Officer of the Company, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certifications of Kenneth H. Globus, President and Principal Executive Officer of the Company, and Robert S. Rubinger, Chief Financial Officer of the Company, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.